CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_scheduler/README.md

-# `bfd_pipeline_manager` Sub-module
+# `bfd_pipeline_scheduler` Sub-module

 This submodule defines a Lambda and its corresponding infrastructure.
-This Lambda, `bfd-${env}-pipeline-manager`, "manages" the BFD Pipeline instances for the CCW-variant of the BFD Pipeline; it is invoked when new files are created in the `env`'s corresponding S3 pipeline/ETL bucket at specific paths:
+This Lambda, `bfd-${env}-pipeline-scheduler`, schedules scale-in/scale-out BFD Pipeline instances for the CCW-variant of the BFD Pipeline; it is invoked when new files are created in the `env`'s corresponding S3 pipeline/ETL bucket at specific paths:

 - `Synthetic/Incoming/`
 - `Synthetic/Done/`